saeed-mh/Basic-Chat-Room/README.md

 # Basic-Chat-Room
-This is a simple chat room appliction and can support multiple users
+This is a simple chat room appliction and can support multiple users(local)
 # Used Headerfiles
 string,
 queue,